hassio-addons/addon-wireguard/README.md

 key that was supplied via the `server.private_key` or, in case no private key was supplied, calculated it from the generated private key.

+### Option: `server.fwmark` _(optional)_

+A 32-bit fwmark for outgoing packets.
+May be specified in hexadecimal by prepending "0x".

+### Option: `server.table` _(optional)_

+Controls the routing table to which routes are added.
+Setting it to `off` disables the creation of routes altogether.
+When not provided, the add-on adds routes to the default table and enables special handling of default routes.

+### Option: `server.pre_up` _(optional)_

+Allows you to run commands before WireGuard is started.
+This is useful for modifying things like routing.

+### Option: `server.pre_down` _(optional)_

+Allows you to run commands before WireGuard is stopped.
+This is useful for modifying things like routing.

 ### Option: `server.post_up` _(optional)_

 Allows you to run commands after WireGuard has been started.
-This is useful for modifing things like routing.
+This is useful for modifying things like routing.
 If not provided, the add-on will by default route all traffic coming in from the VPN through your home network.

-If you like to disable that, setting this option to `true` (yes, true), will disable that behaviour.
+If you like to disable that, setting this option to `true` (yes, true), will disable that behavior.

 By default it executes the following: